 The natural occurrence of events during a successful canine mating has its series of actions that will follow the other.
 First, the female dog needs to be in her prime time for mating.
 She should be ovulating and be in the second stage of her heat cycle, the estrus stage.
 She should also show interest in the copulatory tie, or at least be highly responsive to a male’s advances.
-The male dog also should show interest and have no qualms as to not being able to show the female he is in agreement to the act of mating with her.
+The male dog also should show interest and have no qualms as to not being able to show the female he is in agreement with the act of mating with her.
 Once these preliminaries are established, the dogs may form their union to completion.
 However, on rare occasions, the dog may not physically perform to provide the right position for the act to prove successful.
 Artificial insemination may help in such situations.

 My male dog is not able to finish the coitus

 Male dogs are susceptible to unfinished copulatory ties — in other words, they mounted the female but could not reach ejaculation.
-In order for a mating to be successful, the male must ejaculate and safely deposit his sperm into the female to hope for conception.
+In order for mating to be successful, the male must ejaculate and safely deposit his sperm into the female to hope for conception.
 It’s actually very rare for a male dog to fail to finish and ejaculate.

 In the event the male dog withdraws before ejaculation, it could pose a threat to both male and female due to the male’s enlarged penis being stuck inside the female.
 Leaving a tie in this circumstance can result in immense pain for both.
 Therefore, breeders should aim to minimize any stress and pain before and during the act.